 Get quotes for everything with zero deductibles if possible.

 Let’s say your total yearly premium comes to $3000.

 Then look at what you would be paying if you only get insurance for the stuff that would ruin you financially.
 In other words, probably only emergency health insurance.

 Pick the highest deductible you’re comfortable with.
-At the very least a couple hundred dollars per year.
-Remember, your goal is to never actually have to use the insurance, so it’s better to pay less every year, and potentially a bit more in the year where you actually need to rely on your policy.
+At the very least a couple of hundred dollars per year.
+Remember, your goal is to never actually have to use the insurance, so it’s better to pay less every year and potentially a bit more in the year where you actually need to rely on your policy.

 Say you end up with a premium of about $500 per year.
 As you’ll see later, that’s a very easily attainable number.